-- Behold, the wage of the workman who harvested your fields, the man who has been defrauded by you, calls out; and the cries of the men who harvested has entered into the ears of the Lord of Hosts.
+- Behold, the wage of the workmen who harvested your fields, the man who has been defrauded by you, calls out; and the cries of the men who harvested have entered into the ears of the Lord of hosts.

 - You lived luxuriously on the earth, and lived self-indulgently; you fattened your hearts in a day of slaughter.

 - You condemned and murdered the righteous; he doesn’t resist you.

 - Therefore brothers, patiently persevere until the coming of the Lord.
 Behold, the farmer waits for the precious fruit of the earth, patiently persevering for it until it receives the early and late rain.

 - You also must patiently persevere.
 Strengthen your hearts because the coming of the Lord *draws near.